JingHu-gdut/DKGZSL/README.md

 - **Meta-Fusion Units (MFUs)**: Progressively transmits hierarchical knowledge to the generator, improving inter-class discriminability and intra-class compactness.

 ## 📑 Framework
 Architecture of our proposed DKGZSL for ZSL.
-DKGZSL consists of Semantic-Oriented Visual Refinement (SOVR) and a Dynamic KnowledgeGuided Generator Network (DKG<sup>2</sup>N).
+DKGZSL consists of Semantic-Oriented Visual Refinement (SOVR) and a Dynamic Knowledge Guided Generator Network (DKG<sup>2</sup>N).
 The Knowledge Transfer Network (KTN) in DKG2N converts semantic information into visual knowledge, aligning it with the reshaped visual features from the SOVR.
 Concurrently, the intermediate visual-semantic knowledge within the KTN is transmitted to the generator via the Meta-Fusion Unit (MFU).
 <img width="1000" height="600" alt="image" src="https://github.com/user-attachments/assets/7bb4037f-ad27-466b-86d5-edb9585fecc8" />